The Age of Jesus at Baptism

 A big clue when Jesus was baptized can be found in Luke.
 The apostle Luke writes, “Now Jesus Himself began His ministry at about thirty years of age” (Luke 3:23).
-Luke doesn’t record the exact age of Jesus at the time of His baptism, but rather stresses that He was “about thirty years of age.”
-So, this might be a year or two more or less than exactly 30.
+Luke doesn’t record the exact age of Jesus at the time of His baptism, but rather stresses that He was “about thirty years of age” when He started His ministry.
+And we know that He started His ministry after His baptism.
 For the Jews, the age of 30 was commonly regarded to be the time when a man reached maturity and was as a result eligible for the duties of public life.

 Did Jesus need to get baptized?

 Jesus did not need to get baptized for he was sinless (2 Corinthians 5:21).
 He got baptized to be our example (Matthew 3:15).
 From the example of Jesus, we learn that no person should be baptized unless he knows the truth of God, believes it, has repented, and has experienced conversion.
 The Bible says, “He who believes and is baptized will be saved; but he who does not believe will be condemned” (Mark 16:16).

 Therefore, infant baptism is not Biblical.
 No infant can qualify for baptism.
 To baptize babies is to go against what the Bible teaches.
 Infants can be dedicated to God at birth just as Jesus was dedicated to God by Mary and Joseph at the temple (Luke 2:21-24).